The Institute for Ecosystem Based Living

 Love, Grief & Octopuses

-Elkhorn Slough Yacht Club
+Moss Landing, Elkhorn Slough Yacht Club

-How do we hold climate grief and our love of beautiful places we call home at the same time?
-Are we destroying ecosystems before we even know they exist?
-In this event we’ll explore the Monterey Bay Canyon – through science, art and music.
-This massive fissure starts at the Elkhorn Slough and stretches 292 miles.
-It’s as long and deep as the Grand Canyon and plays a central part of the Monterey Bay ecosystem, and yet we know very little about it.
+Moss Landing, Elkhorn Slough Yacht Club How do we hold climate grief and our love for extraordinary coastal places at the same time?
+This immersive evening explored the Monterey Bay Canyon through science, art, music, and food.
+Beginning at Elkhorn Slough and stretching 292 miles, this submarine canyon is as long and deep as the Grand Canyon.
+It shapes the entire Monterey Bay ecosystem, yet remains largely unknown.

 AI and The Ocean

-Spaulding Marine Works, Sausalito
+Spaulding Marine Works, Sausalito – AI and the Ocean

 A Responsibility to Awe